1. What are SUN Bucks?

 The SUN Bucks benefit is meant for the child; the SUN Bucks EBT card is issued in the child’s name and is meant to travel with the child between households.
 The child’s SUN Bucks card will be mailed via USPS to the mailing address of the parent or guardian listed in the child’s school record.
 This may be the adult who submitted a free and reduced priced meal application for the child, or the adult listed as the primary contact in the school’s system.
 Please work with any other parent/guardians and coordinate to support the child that the benefits are intended for.13.
 What should I do when I get my SUN Bucks card in the mail?

 To change your PIN or learn how to protect your benefits, download the free ebtEDGE mobile app or visit www.ebtEDGE.com.
 If your SUN Bucks card is lost, stolen or damaged and you need a replacement card, call the FIS Customer Service Center toll-free at 1-888-328-4292.15.
-Should I fill out an application if I received a notice saying that my child is approved SUN Bucks for Summer?
+Should I fill out an application if I received a notice saying that my child is approved SUN Bucks for Summer 2025?

 Yes.
 We may also ask you to send written proof of the household income you report.17.
 If I don’t qualify now, may I apply later?

-Yes, you may apply at any time during the SUN Bucks 2024 period that is open till August 4, 2024.
+Yes, you may apply at any time during the SUN Bucks 2025 period that is open till August 3, 2025.
 For example, should you or someone in your household experience a loss of wages or becomes unemployed, you may choose to reapply and your child may be eligible for SUN Bucks if the household income drops below the income limit.18.
 What if I disagree with the decision about my application?

-Please contact the SUN Bucks Customer Service toll-free at 1-888-975-SEBT(7328) or the "Contact Us" button at https://sunbucks.dhs.hawaii.gov.19.
+Please contact the SUN Bucks Customer Service toll-free at 1-888-975-SEBT(7328).19.
 May I apply if someone in my household is not a U.S, citizen?

 Yes.
 You, your children, or other household members do not have to be U.S. citizens to apply.20.
 What if my income is not always the same?